 Defending You & Your Business in Your Time of Need

-Contact us online or by phone at (617) 523-6200 to speak with a professional attorney with decades of experience in Boston or the New England area.
+Contact us online or by phone at (617) 523-6200 to speak with a professional attorney with decades of experience in the New England area.

 Common Types of Employment Lawsuits

-In employment law, some lawsuits occur more frequently than others – the most common types of lawsuits our lawyers are approached with include:
+In employment law, some lawsuits occur more frequently than others – the most common types of lawsuits our employment litigation lawyers in New England are approached with include:

 - Employment discrimination: Most workers are protected from allegations of discrimination by the Civil Rights Act, which bars employers from discriminating against workers based on sex, race, religion, color, or national origin.
 Additionally, employers cannot discriminate against women due to pregnancy and must pay men and women the same wages if they perform the same amount of work in the same workplace.

 - Wrongful termination: This refers to the firing of an employee in violation of the law.
 Many employees file wrongful termination lawsuits that are based on allegations of discrimination, including older workers who cite ageism as the reason for their termination.
 Workers can also file lawsuits alleging retaliation, which refers to the firing, demotion, or harassment of workers as a form of punishment after they have filed a complaint or other lawsuit.

 - Wage law violations: Many employees file claims against their employers citing wage and hour violations, including being paid below minimum wage, having wages withheld, and failing to be paid for overtime work.

 - Breach of contract: Employers can also be accused of breach of contract by their employees if they believe them to not be complying with its terms.
 Common breaches of contract include a non-payment of wages or travel expenses that are owed, changes to terms and conditions without the consultation of the employee, a non-payment of holiday or sick pay that was included in the contract, and more.